nuwave/lighthouse/docs/master/extensions/subscriptions.md

 const link = ApolloLink.from([pusherLink, httpLink(`${API_LOCATION}/graphql`)]);
 ```

+### Relay Modern

-## Relay Modern Handler
+To use Lighthouse's subscriptions with Relay Modern you will

-To use Lighthouse's subscriptions with Relay Modern you'll need to create a custom handler and inject it into Relay's environment.
+need to create a custom handler and inject it into Relay's environment.

 ```js
 import Pusher from "pusher-js";